YosubShin/koa/README.md

   - `koa runs sync` updates Slurm status and downloads completed runs into the local mirror automatically.
   - `koa runs show <job-id>` prints the recorded metadata (git commit, env hashes, locations) for a single run.

-Each command accepts `--config /path/to/config.yaml` if you need to swap between multiple KOA accounts.
+Each command accepts `--config /path/to/config.yaml` if you need to swap between multiple KOA accounts, and `--backend <cluster_name>` to target a specific Slurm backend when you have more than one configured.

 ---